aaron-nanas/fpga-telemetry-bot/README.md

 **Note:** Currently WIP.
 This project is expected to be completed in December.

 Implemented in VHDL, this project aims to achieve the following goals:
-- Establish UART between a microcontroller (ESP32) and an FPGA/SoC board such as the Zybo Z7-20
+- Establish UART between an external device (which could be a microcontroller or a processor) such as a Raspberry Pi and an FPGA/SoC board such as the Zybo Z7-20
-- Using the ESP32's Wi-Fi capability, a web UI is created that will allow the user to control the robot wirelessly
+- Using the Raspberry Pi's Wi-Fi capability, a web UI is created that allows the user to send signals to the FPGA wirelessly via UART.
+The FPGA will then perform the associated actions according to the instructions specified by the user.
-    - There will be no need to maintain connection between the computer and the FPGA board
-    - The ESP32 will be programmed using either C or C++.
-It will provide an IP address that can be used to connect to the web UI, which will be designed using HTML/CSS
-    - Depending on the user's input from the web UI, a corresponding function for the given command will be called.
-This will trigger the ESP32 to transmit data to the Zybo
-- Alternative Option for ESP32: Raspberry Pi
     - The Raspberry Pi will be programmed using Python.
-A module called `serial` will be used in order to transmit and receive bytes of data via UART
+A module called `serial` will be used in order to transmit and receive UART data streams
-    - Flask will be used to handle the web server, and the web UI is designed using HTML/CSS
+    - The web UI is designed using HTML/CSS/Javascript, with Flask serving as the web framework
 - Design a motor controller that instantiates multiple instances of a PWM generator to control four DC motors.
 The motor controller will include features such as speed control and changing directions
 - Design a sensor controller that will interface one or two of the following sensors: (1) Temperature and Humidity, (2) 9 DoF IMU, (3) GPS, and (4) Ultrasonic Range Finder
     - The communication protocols involved will be: I2C, SPI, or UART